 - This medication is given to help prevent blood clots after surgery.
-This may also cause stomach upset so try to take this with food as well. - Please take 325mg daily. - You will take this medication for a total of 30 days after surgery.
+This may also cause stomach upset so try to take this with food as well. - Please take 81mg twice daily. - You will take this medication for a total of 21 days after surgery.
+Do NOT take ibuprofen, motrin, advil, aleve, or naproxen while taking this medication.